Aaqibb3/Alined/privacy.md

 ## Security

-Alined relies on the security protections of iOS, Android, and your device environment.
+Alined relies on the security protections of iOS, Android where applicable, and your device environment.
 No storage method is perfectly risk-free, so you should keep your device updated and protected.

 ## Changes to This Policy

-This Privacy Policy may be updated as Alined evolves.
-If the app’s data practices change in a meaningful way, this policy will be updated accordingly.
+This policy may be updated as Alined changes.
+The “Last updated” date will be changed when the policy is revised.

 ## Contact

-If you have questions about this Privacy Policy or Alined’s privacy practices, contact:
+For support or privacy questions, contact:

-`synconome@gmail.com`
+synconome@gmail.com